Adversarial Machine Learning Phases of Matter

-where we constrain $\delta$ to be from a class of appropriate small perturbations $\Delta$, so as to ensure that the adversarial perturbation is not completely changing the input data.
-To solve the maximization problem in Eq. (\ref{eq:AdvLmaxLoss}), a number of methods have been proposed.
-Different methods have their pros and cons, and the choice of which one to use is problem-specific.
+\diff{To begin with, we introduce the main ideas of adversarial machine learning, which involves the generation and defense of adversarial examples \cite{biggio2018wild,Huang2011Adversarial,vorobeychik2018adversarial,miller2019adversarial}. \diff{Adversarial examples are instances with small intentionally crafted perturbations to cause the classifier make incorrect predictions.} \diff{Under the }supervised learning scenario, we have a training data set with labels $\mathcal{D}_{n}=\{(\boldsymbol{x}^{(1)},y^{(1)}),\cdots,(\boldsymbol{x}^{(n)},y^{(n)})\}$, a classifier $h(\cdot;\theta)$ and a loss function $L$ to evaluate the classifier's performance.
+Adversarial examples generation task can be reduced to an optimization problem: searching for a bounded perturbation that maximizes the loss function \cite{VMLPMSup}}:

-In this paper, we employ some of these methods, such as differential evolution algorithm (DEA) \cite{su2019one}, fast gradient sign method (FGSM) \cite{Madry2017Towards}, momentum iterative method (MIM) \cite{dong2018boosting}, and projected gradient descent (PGD) \cite{Madry2017Towards}, etc., to obtain adversarial examples in learning different phases of matter.
-To show more precisely how this works, we give two concrete examples in the following.
-The first one concerns learning the conventional paramagnetic/ferromagnetic phases with a two-dimensional (2D) classical Ising model.
-The second example involves learning topological phases with experimental raw data generated by a solid-state quantum simulator.
-We use different deep neural networks to build up classifiers for different phases and show explicitly that these classifiers are highly vulnerable to adversarial perturbations.
+\diff{In the machine learning literature, a number of methods have been proposed to solve the above optimization problem, along with corresponding defense strategies \cite{storn1997differential,das2010differential,goodfellow2014explaining,Madry2017Towards,dong2018boosting}.
+We employ some of these methods and one general defense strategy, adversarial training, on two concrete examples: one concerns the conventional paramagnetic/ferromagnetic phases with a two-dimensional classical Ising model \cite{Carrasquilla2017Machine, Wang2016Discovering, van2017Learning}; the other involves topological phases with experimental raw data generated by a solid-state quantum simulator~\cite{Lian2019Machine}. }

-\textit{The ferromagnetic Ising model. }\textemdash The first example we consider involves the following ferromagnetic Ising model defined on a 2D square lattice:

-where the Ising variables $\sigma_{i}^{z}=\pm1$ and the coupling strength $J\equiv1$ is set to be the energy unit.
-This model features a well-understood phase transition at the critical temperature $T_{c}=2/\ln(1+\sqrt{2})\approx2.366$ \cite{Onsager1944Crystal}, between a high-temperature paramagnetic phase and a low-temperature ferromagnetic phase.
-The discrete $Z_{2}$ spin inversion symmetry is broken at temperatures below $T_{c}$ and is recovered in the paramagnetic phase above $T_{c}$.